RobTillaart/MS5837/README.md

   - **void requestMeasurement()** starts conversion D1.
   - **bool ready()** checks D1 to be ready, starts D2, checks D2 to be ready
   - need multiple calls to initiate steps.
-  - could be 0.2.0 if sync version works.
   - ==> also MS5611 ?

 ```cpp